Integrative Density Forecast and Uncertainty Quantification of Wind Power Generation: Case Studies

 \section{Case Studies}

-We apply the proposed approach to real datasets collected from four operating wind farms.
-Table~\ref{tabel_wf} summarizes the information of four wind farms, WF1-WF4.
-Due to the data confidentiality required from data providers, detailed information regarding the wind farms are omitted.
+We apply the proposed approach to real datasets collected from three operating wind farms, WF1, WF2, and WF3, summarized in Table~\ref{tabel_wf}.
+Due to the data confidentiality required by the data providers, detailed information regarding each wind farm is omitted.
 Each dataset includes wind measurements and power outputs from the whole wind farm.
 In all wind farms, the power outputs are scaled to $[0,100]$.

-We divide each wind farm dataset into training and testing sets.
-The training set includes $N_0$ observations in the first 70\% samples of the whole dataset.
-The parameters $\sigma_S(t)$ and $\mu_S(t)$ in the wind speed process, the error parameters $\sigma_z$ and $Q$ in the Kalman filtering, and the power curve are initialized using the $N_0$ observations in the training set.
-The testing set contains the remaining 30\% samples and is used for evaluating the prediction performance in the one-step ahead wind farm output prediction, i.e., 1 minute ahead prediction for WF1 and 10 minute ahead prediction for other farms.